 A Better Way to Measure Influencer Attribution

 In reality, we value influencers and content producers with lip service only.
-Without proper attribution, we won’t be paying them what they should be earning, and that will mean they won’t engage heavily within the affiliate industry, preferring huge paid placements and display only.
+Without proper attribution, they won’t be paid what they should be earning, and over time it’ll cause them to reject the performance model, preferring huge paid placements and display only.
 We need to do a few things to make sure we are measuring these affiliates appropriately.

 Change the Cookie Duration